the ideal day to make your weaknesses become your strengths.

 As Christians, the “thorns in our flesh” should not act as a deterrent in our service to God.
-As Christians, our weaknesses can help us obtain God’s strength and, after all, “If God be for us, who can be against us?”
+As Christians, our weaknesses can help us obtain God’s strength.
+No matter what our physical ailments or limitations, we must all remember that, “If God be for us, who can be against us?”
 (Romans 8:31b KJV).

 So today, let God make you a stronger Christian despite any physical ailments or limitations you may have, or think you have.

 Taken from “TODAY IS….A Gift From God”, (C) 2013 Tony Casson